IlyaAgarishev/my-own-redux/README.md

 ![screenshot](https://i.imgur.com/JZnIqvR.png)

 ### How it works
 Store is created by `createStore` function.
-Store is state keeper. `useSelector` is used to subscribe on store to see state changes.
+Store is a state keeper. `useSelector` is used to subscribe on store to see state changes.
 If required state field is changed, react component where `useSelector` is called will be re-render.
 You can find all this custom redux logic in `myOwnRedux` folder.

 This is how  `useSelector` logic looks like:
 ```javascript